daliworks/thingplus-guide/doc/GettingStarted_authToken.md

 ## Step 1.
 Set up the system
   - [Register a Thing+ service](https://iot.thingplus.net/#/register)
-      - Or, your service may have already have been set up by our team
+      - Or, your service may have already have been set up by our team, if you are a commercial partner
   - Hardware installation/procurement.
 See [list of Available Open Hardware](/en/open-hardware/openhardware-list.html)
   - If you are making an app, make sure your application can receveice web requests from Thing+
   - NOTE: Please check your Thing+ service's location before continuing